anywhichway/assentials/README.md

 The `assentials` library provides asynchronous polymorphic versions of `forEach`, `every`, `map`, `reduce` and `some`.
 By "polymorphic" we mean you can pass in an `Array`, `Map`, `Set`, `generator`, `async generator`, or even an `object`.

-The `assentials` library also provides asynchronous sequenced processing of functions, Regular Expressions, and literals through versions of `flow`, `pipe`, `when` and `route`.
+The `assentials` library also provides asynchronous sequenced processing of functions, Regular Expressions, and literals through versions of `flow`, `pipe`, `when`, `route` and `router`.

+`router` deserves special attention, it can handle just about anything as a condition.
+You can use literal matching, object destructuring, regular expressions, or functions as tests.
+The literal matching includes support for objects including nested values, Sets, and Maps.

 Finally, there is a `parallel` function which will provide the same argument to multiple functions and run them in parallel (to the degree JavaScript supports parallel processing).
 It returns a `Promise` for an array of the final results in the order they are resolved.

+All the above in less than 1.5K minimized and gziped, 4.6K minimized, 9.6K raw.

 # installation